HaominLiu/ENFT/README.md

 		return 0;
 	}

-Inputs are two video sequences, each is specified by the starting image file name `imgFileName`, and three indeces `start`, `step` and `stop` specifying which images need to be proceeds.
+Inputs are two video sequences.
+A video is specified by a starting image file name `imgFileName`, and three indeces `start`, `step` and `stop` indicating which images the sequence consist of.
 In this example, the first video sequence consists of `0000.jpg`, `0001.jpg`, ..., `0150.jpg` and the second consists of `0150.jpg`, `0151.jpg`, ..., `0258.jpg`.